Hal Linden: Barney Miller

 In 1974, Linden landed the starring role in the ABC television police sitcom Barney Miller.
-He portrayed the eponymous captain of the 12th Precinct in Greenwich Village, Manhattan, New York City.
+He portrayed the captain of the 12th Precinct in Greenwich Village, Manhattan, New York City.
 He earned seven Emmy Award nominations for his work on the series.
 Linden is tied with Matt LeBlanc and John Goodman for the most Outstanding Lead Actor in a Comedy Series Emmy Award nominations without ever winning.
 He also earned four Golden Globe Award nominations for Best Actor in a Musical or Comedy.
 The series aired from 1975 to 1982.
 Linden later said that leaving Broadway to work on Barney Miller was his most irrational act and also one of his best decisions.

 During the run of Barney Miller, Linden served as the narrator and host of the ABC children's shows Animals, Animals, Animals and FYI.
 He won two Daytime Emmys for Outstanding Individual Achievement for his host work on FYI. in 1984 and 1985.